aservo/ldap-crowd-adapter/README.md

 LDAP Crowd Adapter
 ==================

-This project is an LDAP server implementation based on the Apache Directory Server.
-It allows authentication and authorization by delegating queries to an Atlassian Crowd installation using the Crowd REST-API.
+This project is an adapter that allows LDAP based clients to interact with Atlassian Crowd.
+This LDAP server implementation based on the Apache Directory Server.
+It allows authentication and authorization by delegating queries to an Atlassian Crowd instance using the Crowd REST-API.

 ### How to start